soluml/pre-style/README.md

 ### How does it work?
 Pre-Style walks your source files in search of PreStyle (or other namespaces) code-blocks.
 For each code-block found, the CSS is processed, normalized, then written to a CSS file as atomic CSS classes for maximum reusability.
 Once it's done, it replaces your source files with the generated class names inserted in place of the original code-block and saves the new files in the output folder.

+Exactly zero bytes of JavaScript and only the smallest amount of CSS necessary are written by Pre-Style.
+No JS bundle bloat here!

 ## Usage
 ### Basic